Benton McMillin: Family and influence

-McMillin married Marie Childress Brown, the daughter of Governor John C. Brown, in 1886.
+McMillin married Marie Childress Brown, the daughter of Governor John C. Brown and First Lady Elizabeth Childress Brown, in 1886.
 They had a son, John Brown McMillin (1887–1912), before she died the following year.
 In 1897, McMillin married Lucille Foster, a noted women's suffragist and president of the Tennessee Federation of Women's Clubs.
 She served as a civil service commissioner under President Franklin D. Roosevelt in the 1940s.
 She and McMillin had one daughter, Ellinor Foster McMillin Oliver (1898–1919).

 McMillin's brother, Joseph, was a teacher at the Montvale Academy in Celina.
 One of his students was future Secretary of State Cordell Hull, who later recalled Benton McMillin as one of his political mentors.